Ability to monitor whether a host is up or not, after a reboot through the remote execution feature.

 The `### WAIT_FOR_RECONNECT ###` macro could be used multiple times in the job.

-#1 Updated by Ivan Necas about 1 year ago
+#1 Updated by Ivan Necas over 1 year ago

 - Subject changed from Ability to monitor whether a Unmanaged host is up or not, after a reboot through the remote execution feature. to Ability to monitor whether a host is up or not, after a reboot through the remote execution feature.